orhuna/SyntheticLibyanReservoir/README.md

-# SyntheticLibyanReservoir
+# Synthetic Libyan Reservoir (SLR) Case

 ## Synposis

-Synthetic Libya Case contains a flow simulation deck, geological model and a structural grid for a synthetic analog case to a Libyan onshore oil field.
+Synthetic Libyan Reservoir (SLR) contains a flow simulation deck, geological model and a structural grid for a synthetic analog case to a Libyan onshore oil field.
 This repository contains all necessary files for flow simulation using 3DSL&reg; software of Streamsim&trade;.

 ## Contents